scala/docs.scala-lang/_overviews/scala3-book/scala-for-javascript-devs.md

 - Using traits as interfaces
 - Case classes
 - Companion classes and objects
-- The ability to create your own control structures and DSLs
+- The ability to create your own [control structures][control] and DSLs
 - Advanced features of `match` expressions and pattern matching
 - `for` comprehensions
 - Infix methods